Ernest Ikoli

-Ernest Sissei Ikoli (1893–1960) was a Nigerian politician, nationalist and pioneering journalist; he was the first editor of the Daily Times.
-He was the president of the Nigerian Youth Movement and in 1942, represented Lagos in the Legislative Council.
+Ernest Sissei Ikoli (1893–1960) was a Nigerian politician, nationalist and pioneering journalist.
+He was the first editor of the Daily Times, the president of the Nigerian Youth Movement, and in 1942, represented Lagos in the Legislative Council.

 Early life and career

-He was born in Nembe in present-day Bayelsa State and educated at Bonny Government School, Rivers State and King's College, Lagos.
+Ikoli was born in Nembe in present-day Bayelsa State and educated at Bonny Government School, Rivers State and King's College, Lagos.
 After completing his studies at King's College, he became a tutor at the school - a post which he left to pursue a career in journalism.
-He is remembered today as one of the pacesetters of Nigerian journalism and the independence struggle.
 For a period he worked at the Lagos Weekly Record, a paper that has since disappeared.

 He was the first editor of the Daily Times of Nigeria, which was launched in June 1926 with Adeyemo Alakija as chairman of the board.

 He later became publisher of the now defunct African Messenger.
 In the 1930s he was one of the founders of the Nigerian Youth Movement and was once the movement's president.
 During this period, the movement was engaged in an intense power struggle with Herbert Macaulay's NNDP.
 His tenure in the print media business had a vast impact on Nigeria's road to independence from colonial rule.
 The media was one of the best ways that Nigerian nationalists could communicate with their colonial rulers at the time.